Texiwill/aac-lib/vsm/README.md

 ### Changelog
 3.0.0 - -m|--myvmware option now works including the need to install the 'bc'
 	package.
 You can now download packages from My VMware not just view missing packages!
 Some things may still need tweaking, however.
+Also, added the -mr option to reset My VMware information only.
 Email issues and output using the --debug flag to elh at astroarch dot com.

 2.5.2 - Fix to --dlg for single file downloads.
 Local was missing